chriseidhof/persist/README.md

 ============

 You start by defining your entities and relationships.
-An entity is simply a datatype name with attributes, and a relationship
+An entity is simply a datatype name with attributes, and a relationship is a description of how your entities relate to each other.

 Step 1: Create your schema
 --------------------------